AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/data-dictionary/edit-entries-data-dictionary.md

 1. Go to the Analysis Workspace project that contains the component that you want to edit.

-1. Select the Data Dictionary icon on the left side of Analysis Workspace.
+1. Select the **Data Dictionary** icon in the left rail of Analysis Workspace.
 (Alternate ways of accessing the Data Dictionary are described in "Access the Data Dictionary" in [Data Dictionary overview](/help/analyze/analysis-workspace/components/data-dictionary/data-dictionary-overview.md).)

    The Data Dictionary window displays.